Vice-Chancellor may give such direction, or make such provision

 or in examination requirements has caused a student hardship,

 has been given and acted upon, and it is later found that a student's programme of study is not in accordance with the governing regulations and hardship

 would be caused if the student were to be compelled to comply with

 in consultation with the relevant Dean or Head or equivalent, give such direction or make

 such provision as he or she thinks fit where it is shown to his

 or her satisfaction that an unusual and particular case has arisen

 concerning a student’s enrolment, in consideration of which no relevant

-report to the Academic Board any decisions made under the provisions
+The Vice-Chancellor will report to the Academic Board any decisions made under these special powers.

 A student may appeal to Council against a decision by the Vice-Chancellor under these special powers.